3. Assessment of Taught Schemes

 (iv) A statement that any exceptional personal circumstances which may have adversely affected their academic performance must be reported to the appropriate Examination Board(s) prior to the meeting of the Examination Boards.

 2. Departments shall be responsible for preparing examination papers and assessments with internal moderation before final approval by the external examiner(s) concerned.
+It is recommended that questions are not reused within three years.
 Departments must ensure that examination papers are submitted to the University by the required deadlines.
 Departments are responsible for the final production of examination papers, ensuring that they comply with the following requirements:

 (v) The final examination papers should be put in envelopes for distribution to examination locations.
 An administrator should check every envelope to ensure that its contents match the information on the front of the envelope.